 Why observe Y-complexes?

 During mitotic entry, the dismantling of NPCs seems to be a two-tier process and if disassembly of most components occurs rapidly, Y-complex Nups and cytoplasmic rings display slower dissociation kinetics, indicating a mechanistic difference in their splitting.
-To understand this phenomenon better, researchers needed to image and compare the structure of these Y-complexes before (images b, c and d) and during mitosis (images e, f and g).

 The challenge here?
 Observing such small cellular elements requires sufficient optical resolution, going below 20nm laterally and 50nm axially.
 This is where single molecule localization microscopy (SMLM) in a combination with adaptive optics (AO) comes into play.